carpentries-incubator/julia-novice/_episodes/03-types.md

 exercises: 5
 questions:
 - "What is the use of types?"
-- "How are types organized in julia?"
+- "How are types organized in Julia?"
 objectives:
 - "Understand the structure of the type tree."
 - "Know how to traverse the type tree."
 - "Know how to build mutable and immutable types."
 keypoints:
-- "In julia types have only one direct supertype."
+- "In Julia types have only one direct supertype."
 ---

 ## Structuring variables